If you landed on this page, then you already know how beneficial an air purifier can be for your health.

-First, Ask Yourself “What Do You Want the Air Purifier to Do?”
+Ask Yourself “What Do You Want the Air Purifier to Do?”

 For example, one product may be excellent at removing odors and smells from a room, but not the best at getting rid of pet dander.

-Next, we’ll go over all of the different kinds of air purifiers and help you discover which one will fit your specific needs.
+Next, we’ll go over the different kinds of air purification technology available which will help you figure out how to choose an air purifier for your specific needs.

-To help you visualize how small that is, a human hair is 2 microns in size, which is 4-5x larger than most airborne contaminants.
+To help you visualize how small that is, a human hair is 2 microns in size which is 4-5x larger than most airborne contaminants.

-This type of product is excellent at capturing particles that irritate allergies and asthma.
+This type of product is excellent at capturing microscopic particles that irritate allergies and asthma.
 If you want to eliminate toxins like pollen, pet dander, mold spores, etc., this is the best type of air purifier to get.

 After creating a bond, these particles fall onto the floor or if equipped, are collected on an electrostatic collection plate.